PowderDev/mak-stablecoin/README.md

 # Mak Stablecoin

-What is this project consist of?
+This project consist of:

 - Mak Stablecoin
     - Fully tested collateralized stablecoin.
     - Takes LINK (potentially any ERC20) as collateral and mints MSC
     - Uses Chainlink price feeds to determine the collateralization ratio
 - Mak NFT
     - ERC721 NFT contract
     - Uses Chainlink VRF to generate random numbers for the NFTs
     - Can be bought only with MSC
 - Blockchain Indexer
     - Indexes all the events from the Mak Stablecoin and Mak NFT contracts (and potentially any other events)
-  - Uses Radis as a db and a pubsub system
+    - Uses Redis as a db and a pubsub system
 - Frontend
 - Backend